-To run an A/B test, you’ll need to use a tool like Optimizely, Convert, Adobe Target, or Google Content Experiments and set up goals for your online store using Google Analytics.
-Create a separate goal for every action that you’re trying to test on your website.
+To run an A/B test, you’ll need to use a tool like Optimizely, Convert, or Adobe Target and set up goals for your online store using Google Analytics.
+Create a separate goal for every action you’re trying to test on your website.

 In Google Analytics, goals are a way of measuring how your website guides visitors to completing a specific task or objective.
-Goals can be anything: From a product purchase to a newsletter subscription to a simple navigation.
-By setting up goals for your test, you’ll be able to track and analyze the data behind the decisions that customers are making as they move through your site.
+Goals can be anything, including a product purchase, a newsletter subscription, or a simple navigation.
+By setting up goals for your test, you’ll be able to track and analyze the data behind the decisions customers are making as they move through your site.

-There are five different types of goals in Google Analytics: Destination, duration, pages per session, event, and smart goals.
+There are five different types of conversion goals in Google Analytics: destination, duration, pages per session, event, and smart goals.
 For the purpose of CRO, destination goals and event goals are the ones to focus on.

 To track navigation goals—like someone heading to a collection from your homepage—set the destination as your collection page.